czinn/czinn.github.io/projects.md

 In addition to working on various projects, I solve problems on [Project Euler][pe].
 At the time of writing, I am 11th in Canada and 1064th worldwide.

+## Tableflip

+Tableflip is a platform for playing board games (or any other sort of turn-based game) online.
+The client is Vue.js and the server is a Flask app using SQLAlchemy and Postgres.
+Games are implemented as state machines with the rules specified in JavaScript, which allows more games to be easily added.
+Tableflip currently supports six games: Connect 4, Quarto, Hanabi, Euchre, Love Letter, and Homeworlds.

+Play a game using [Tableflip][playtableflip] and check out the source code in the [Tableflip GitHub repo][tableflip].

 ## Liar's Dice

 Liar's Dice is a fun dice game.
 I read some papers about mental poker and realized that Liar's Dice would be a really easy game to test out some of the ideas about cryptographic trust.
 I devised a commitment protocol that allows players to play the game and trust the results, without a trusted authority.